-- ensure a member of the Governing Body is elected to the role of Online Safety Governor who should then lead on relevant governance requirements below; - ensure an appropriate senior member of staff from the school leadership team is appointed to the role of DSL with lead responsibility for safeguarding and child protection (including online safety with the appropriate status, authority, time, funding, training, resources, and support; - ensure online safety is a running and interrelated theme whilst devising and implementing policies and procedures and to approve the Online Safety Policy and procedures, reviewing its effectiveness e.g., through Governors or a Governor Sub-committee receiving regular information about online safety incidents and monitoring reports and making use of the UK Council for Internet Safety (UKCIS) guide Online safety in schools and colleges: Questions from the Governing Board; - ensure that the school follows all current online safety advice to keep both pupils and staff safe; - support the school in encouraging parents and the wider community to become engaged in online safety activities; - have regular reviews with the Online Safety Coordinator/Designated Safeguarding Lead (DSL) and incorporate online safety into standing discussions of safeguarding at Governors meetings (including incident logs, filtering/change control logs etc.) - ensure that where the online safety coordinator is not the named DSL or deputy DSL, there is regular review and open communication between these roles and that the DSL's clear overarching responsibility for online safety is not compromised; - work with the Data Protection Officer (DPO), DSL and Head teacher to ensure a UK GDPR compliant framework for storing data, helping to ensure that child protection is always at the forefront and data protection processes support careful and legal sharing of information; - check that school is making good use of information and support (Annex D Online Safety which forms part of 'Keeping Children Safe in Education'); - ensure that all staff undertake regular updated safeguarding training, including online safety training in line with advice from the Local Safeguarding Children's Partnerships (LSCP), and that it is integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning; - ensure that appropriate filters and appropriate monitoring systems are in place, but also consider how 'over-blocking' may lead to unreasonable restrictions on what pupils can be taught in relation to online teaching and safeguarding; - recognise that a one size fits all educational approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed - ensure pupils are taught how to keep themselves safe, including online as part of providing a broad and balanced curriculum with clear procedures on the use of mobile technology.
+- ensure a member of the Governing Body is elected to the role of Online Safety Governor who should then lead on relevant governance requirements below; - ensure an appropriate senior member of staff from the School Leadership Team (SLT) is appointed to the role of DSL with lead responsibility for safeguarding and child protection (including online safety with the appropriate status, authority, time, funding, training, resources, and support; - ensure online safety is a running and interrelated theme whilst devising and implementing policies and procedures; - approve the Online Safety Policy and procedures, reviewing its effectiveness e.g. through Governors or a Governor Sub-committee receiving regular information about online safety incidents and monitoring reports and making use of the UK Council for Internet Safety (UKCIS) guide Online safety in schools and colleges: Questions from the Governing Board; - ensure that the school follows all current online safety advice to keep both pupils and staff safe; - support the school in encouraging parents and the wider community to become engaged in online safety activities; - have regular reviews with the Online Safety Coordinator/Designated Safeguarding Lead (DSL) and incorporate online safety into standing discussions of safeguarding at Governors meetings (including incident logs, change control logs etc.) - ensure that where the online safety coordinator is not the named DSL or deputy DSL, there is regular review and open communication between these roles and that the DSL's clear overarching responsibility for online safety is not compromised; - work with the Data Protection Officer (DPO), DSL and Head teacher to ensure a UK GDPR compliant framework for storing data, helping to ensure that child protection is always at the forefront and data protection processes support careful and legal sharing of information; - check that school is making good use of information and support (Annex B Further information which forms part of Keeping Children Safe in Education); - ensure that all staff undertake regular updated safeguarding training, including online safety training in line with advice from the Local Safeguarding Children's Partnerships (LSCP), and that it is integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning; - ensure that appropriate filters and appropriate monitoring systems are in place, but also consider how 'over-blocking' may lead to unreasonable restrictions on what pupils can be taught in relation to online teaching and safeguarding; - ensure that the SLT and relevant staff have an awareness and understanding of the provisions in place to manage filtering and monitoring and how to escalate concerns when identified; - recognise that a one size fits all educational approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed - ensure pupils are taught how to keep themselves safe, including online as part of providing a broad and balanced curriculum with clear procedures on the use of mobile technology.